Privacy Policy

 • 3 Years - Data required to consider potential warranty and compensation claims or similar contractual claims and rights, as well as to process related inquiries, based on previous business experiences and common industry practices, will be stored for the duration of the regular statutory limitation period of three years.
 This period begins at the end of the year in which the relevant contractual transaction took place or the contractual relationship ended in the case of ongoing contracts (Sections 195, 199 of the German Civil Code).

-• Data Retention and Deletion: The following general deadlines apply for retention and archiving according to Swiss law:
+• Data Retention and Deletion: The following general retention and archiving periods apply under Swiss law:

 Rights of Data Subjects